BastiTee/d3-plugin-boilerplate/README.md

 ## Content

+The plug-in implemented in this boilerplate doesn't do much obviously.
+It basically creates a rectangle per dataset in [`example/data.csv`] and the given width and height.

 - [`package.json`](package.json) – Plug-in definition for node package manager (npm)
 - [`index.js`](index.js) – Your plug-in's export manifest
 - [`src/index.js`](src/index.js) – Your plug-in implementation requiring d3v4